keu/docs/astro/cli-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## v1.5.0

+Release date: April 28, 2022

+### New Command to Update Deployment Environment Variables

+A new `astrocloud deployment variable update` command allows you to more easily update an existing environment variable by typing a new value directly into your command line or adding the updated variable to a `.env` file.

+This command replaces the `—update` flag that was previously released with the `astrocloud deployment variable create` command.
+For more information, see the [Astro CLI Command Reference](cli-reference/astrocloud-deployment-variable-create.md).

+### Additional Improvements

+- When you run `astrocloud workspace switch`, you can now specify a `<workspace-id>` as part of the command and avoid the prompt to manually select a Workspace
+- You now need to provide an email address only the first time you run `astrocloud auth login`.
+After you run that command once successfully, the Astro CLI will cache your email address in your `config.yaml` file and not prompt you to enter it again
+- The `astrocloud deploy` and `astrocloud dev start` commands will now inform you if there is a new version of Astro Runtime available

+### Bug Fixes

+- Fixed an issue were the `astrocloud deployment variable create —load` command would fail if the specified `.env` file had a comment (e.g. `#  <comment>`) in it
+- Fixed an issue were Deployment API Keys would not work locally for some users

 ## v1.4.0

 Release date: April 14, 2022